propertyhive/WP-Property-Hive/README.txt

 == Changelog ==

+= 1.1.13 =
+* Add new method and shortcut for obtaining a property's furnishing option (i.e. $property->furnished)
+* Add selected furnished option to property details meta.php template

 = 1.1.12 =
 * Fix recurring issue where properties don't appear on search page by default after updating settings
 * Small tweak to default CSS to make single column layout 100% width

 = 1.1.11 =
 * Add new batch delete functionality on custom fields
-* Add new method and shortcut to obtaining a property's marketing flags (i.e. $property->marketing_flag)
+* Add new method and shortcut for obtaining a property's marketing flags (i.e. $property->marketing_flag)

 = 1.1.10 =
 * Give users with the Editor role access to Property Hive, excluding the settings area